 The expected loss on $50,000 in wagers when you’re dealing with a 5% house edge is $2500.

 Your total bankroll is $2000, so you’re looking at an expected loss that exceeds your bankroll.

-Games that Apply Discounted Wagers toward the Rollover Requirement
+Some Games Apply Discounted Wagers toward the Rollover or Playthrough Requirement

 Some other games do count toward your rollover requirements, but at a discounted rate.